The management of osteoradionecrosis of the jaws | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-For Canadian patients experiencing osteoradionecrosis of the jaws, this review indicates that hyperbaric oxygen therapy (HBOT) is a recognized treatment option.
+For Canadian patients experiencing osteoradionecrosis of the jaws, this review indicates that hyperbaric oxygen therapy (HBOT) is a recognised treatment option.
 HBOT is often used as part of a combined approach with other therapies like antibiotics and surgery to address this radiation-induced complication.

 Canadian Relevance